 New Dutch Waterline: The Netherlands’ biggest national monument

 The New Dutch Waterline (New Hollandic Water Defense Line) is unique.
 Nowhere else in the world will you find such an extensive and beautifully preserved system of defense works.
-It makes sense that the New Dutch Waterline has been nominated as a UNESCO World Heritage Site.
-In July 2020, we will know whether this unique piece of the Netherlands will join the Stelling van Amsterdam on the list of World Heritage Sites.
+It is no surprise then that the New Dutch Waterline was added to the UNESCO World Heritage List in 2021, as an extension of the Defense Line of Amsterdam.
+Together they now form the Dutch Water Defense Lines and are an official World Heritage Site.
 What makes the New Dutch Waterline so special?
 These are the three reasons why this defense line is well worth a visit.

 - See how we used water to protect the Netherlands.

 - Discover a unique piece of architectural history.

 - Explore beautifully preserved fortresses, castles, and fortifications.

 The Netherlands and water are closely intertwined.
 For centuries now, we have been bending the landscape to our will and building dikes to keep out the water.
 Living in the Lowlands means you fight a continuous battle against the water, but it is also our ally, something that becomes abundantly clear when looking at the New Dutch Waterline.
 Go for a walk through the star-shaped fortified cities of Woudrichem and Naarden with their canal ring and you’ll immediately understand how water helped keep the city safe.